Have you ever had heartburn? What about a burning in your throat?

 A person can have one or both kinds of reflux.

 GERD occurs when stomach acid flows up from the stomach into the esophagus.
-It usually occurs at night when people are laying down.
+It usually occurs at night when people are reclined.

 Symptoms may include: heartburn, belching, regurgitation of stomach contents and swallowing difficulties.

 LPR occurs when stomach acid travels up through the esophagus and spills into the larynx or pharynx (voice box).
 It can occur during the day or night.
 The acid irritates the vocal folds and surrounding tissues.
 As the acid moves quickly up through the esophagus into the larynx, patients with LPR often do not experience heartburn.